ARM-software/abi-aa/design-documents/bit-precise-types.rst

 - If used in variadic function calls, mismatches between ``_BitInt`` types and standard integral types would not cause as much of a problem.

+- For small values in memory, the AArch64 ``LD{S,U}MAX`` operations work naturally.

 It has the following negatives:

-- The AArch64 ``LDADD`` operations would not work naturally.

 - Operations ``+,-,*,<<`` would all cause the need for masking at an ABI boundary.